 The model enables better trade-offs to be made between the cost of transmission and the cost of generation.
 These trade-offs become more significant the greater the change from established fuel sources and transmission flowpaths.

-The Commission recommends that the model be progressed to a detailed design and testing stage, in order to insure against the possibility of a future that brings significant changes from current patterns of demand and generation.
+The Commission has recommended that the model be progressed to a detailed design and testing stage, in order to insure against the possibility of a future that brings significant changes from current patterns of demand and generation.

-The cost, complexity and time delays associated with connecting new generation to the market are a concern which the Commission considers can be addressed in the shorter term.
+The cost, complexity and time delays associated with connecting new generation to the market are a concern which the Commission considered could be addressed in the shorter term.
 Transmission businesses could be encouraged to make efficient trade-offs between the specification of connections and their cost.
 Ambiguity in the current rules also contributes to the problem.

 On 20 April 2010, the Ministerial Council on Energy (MCE) directed the AEMC to conduct a review of the arrangements for the provision and utilisation of electricity transmission services in the National Electricity Market (NEM), with a view to ensuring that the incentives for generation and network investment and operating decisions are effectively aligned to deliver efficient overall outcomes.